Getting started in EdPay

 Information for…

-authorised users, school employees, relievers, principals and boards of trustees.
+...authorised users, school employees, relievers, principals and boards of trustees.
 Learn about user access, roles and responsibilities within EdPay.
-A must read for all new users!
+A must read for all new users! |

 Pay cycle

-View the fortnightly pay cycle, including the deadlines you need to know about.
+Information about the fortnightly pay cycle, including the deadlines you need to know about.

 Payroll calendar

-Rolling calendar of due dates.
+Rolling calendar of key dates.

 A–Z of payroll